WilliamKarolDiCioccio/mosaic/README.md

    - CMake and LLDB
    - SDK tools for API level 24+

+3. Set the environment variable `ANDROID_NDK_HOME` to point to your NDK installation.
-3. Configure an Android CMake toolchain or preset.
+4. Configure an Android CMake toolchain or preset.
-4. Add a custom **vcpkg Android triplet** targeting `arm64-v8a` or `x86_64`, and make sure Vulkan is enabled.
+5. Add a custom **vcpkg Android triplet** targeting `arm64-v8a` or `x86_64`, and make sure Vulkan is enabled.

 ### 🔧 Build Instructions